ZsofiaK/masterthesis/README.md

-# The automatic detection of rare events in videos of wild animals
+# Detection of rare events in videos of wild animals
 ## MARINE, a computer vision model trained on fish predator attacks
 Zsófia Katona